1861 Maryland gubernatorial election

 The 1861 Maryland gubernatorial election took place on November 6, 1861.
-It was held amid the early phases of the American Civil War and was contested between the Unionist Party's Augustus Bradford and the Democratic Party's Benjamin Chew Howard.
+It was held amid the early phases of the American Civil War and was contested between the Union Party's Augustus Bradford and the Democratic Party's Benjamin Chew Howard.
 Bradford supported the maintenance of the Union while Howard advocated for a peace treaty with the Confederacy.
 Concerned about pro-secession elements in the state, the federal government sent troops to supervise the vote and ordered electors to take an oath of loyalty to the Union.
 The election was won by Bradford with 68.8% of the votes.

 Format

 The previous elections had been held in 1857 and had seen Thomas Holliday Hicks of the American Party defeat the Democratic Party's John Charles Groome by 8,400 votes.

 Gubernatorial elections in Maryland were held on the first Wednesday in November for a four-year term.
 The sitting governor could not stand for election.
 The state was split into three districts: Eastern consisting of Caroline, Cecil, Dorchester, Kent, Queen Anne's, Somerset, Talbot and Worcester counties; Southern consisting of Anne Arundel, Calvert, Charles, Montgomery, Prince George's and St. Mary's counties plus the city of Baltimore and Northwestern consisting of Allegany, Baltimore, Carroll, Frederick, Harford and Washington counties.
 The candidates had to come from a specified district, in rotation for the 1861 election this was the Southern District.
 The 1861 election was held on November 6.